|

 If you want a brokerage with very low trading costs, Robinhood and Public.com are two good options.

-Extra features do have a fee, so it’s best to know beforehand which services you’ll need.
+Extra features do have a fee, so it’s best to know in advance what services you’ll need.

 Public and Robinhood Cost